 8. Pride – A leading (but often overlooked) precursor to relapse is a lack of humility, i.e. the belief that “I’ve got this”.
 Unfortunately, once substances rewire the brain, it will never be the same again.
 Life may start to improve with support and the use of skills, but this can often lead to a false sense of confidence.
 The brain will always be wired to seek external relief to feel better.
 When one becomes misguided by a false sense of security and abandons an effective recovery regimen, the brain will naturally revert to its old wiring.
 Relapse may not be immediate, but it will be imminent.

 9. Unreasonable Expectations (Control) – In the song “Beautiful Boy,” John Lennon sings, “Life is what happens to you while you’re busy making other plans”.
 A huge barrier to sustainable recovery is the failure to accept “life on life’s terms”.
 Expecting things to go a certain way is not only unrealistic, but also a recipe for automatic mental anguish.
 It’s impossible to control the mysterious manner in which life unfolds; the only thing one can control is one’s reaction to the unfolding.

 A failure to recognize your personal “trapdoors” can lead to a whole new level of suffering.
-If you’ve fallen through – or need assistance identifying relapse trapdoors in your recovery – New Hampshire drug rehab is here for you.
-Please call (888) 649-1149 or contact us here.
+If you’ve fallen through – or need assistance identifying relapse trapdoors in your recovery – Please call (888) 649-1149 or contact us here.